aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 Before social media, professional organizations commonly provided an outlet for networking with colleagues and learning of updates and the latest trends.
-Most organizations have transitioned to social media and may have a presence on numerous social media platforms, but still maintain their own sites and offline presence as well.
+Most organizations have transitioned to social media and may have a presence on numerous social media platforms but still maintain their own sites and offline presence as well.
 There can be additional benefits to becoming a member of these sites, as well as opportunities for participating in committees and governance groups.